-Many proponents of affordable housing have been advocating in this arena for decades, and have built a cohesive group of support organizations.
-CAEATFA is somewhat of a "newcomer" in the AMF arena and must work to build awareness of both CAEATFA and the financing program.
+• Many proponents of affordable housing have been advocating in this arena for decades, and have built a cohesive group of support organizations.
+CAEATFA is somewhat of a "newcomer" in the affordable multifamily financing arena and must work to build awareness of both CAEATFA and the AMF program.